Varrkan82/Arma3-modlink/README.md

 Use and arrows on your keyboard to navigate and the SPACE key to select/unselect a punct under your cursor position.

-Added: option to remove selection from all mods.
+**Added:** option to remove selection from all mods.

-Added: option to load mod compilation from XML file, saved from ArmA Launcher.
+**Added:** option to load mod compilation from HTMP file, saved from ArmA Launcher.

 Use "More actions" button on a MOD selection screen.

-Place your mod compilation file into ``xml`` folder to see it in file selection dialog.
+Place your mod compilation file into ``html`` folder to see it in file selection dialog.

 ```
 mkdir modlink